Personalised business insurance

 It is perhaps no surprise that service providers which enable critical business functions are the least collaborative when it comes to their contractual and subscription obligations.
 As has forever been the case in business, those with the most leveraging power make good use of it and are slow to adapt.
 However, this is changing, as challengers spring up to revolutionise how business is conducted.

 We, at Superscript, are one such example - transforming what business insurance is, and what it can be, to small businesses.
-The ability to subscribe on a monthly basis and amend the terms of insurance cover at any time they see fit is empowering small businesses to pivot as they need to, and make brave decisions to help the business grow.
-We put the customer needs at the heart of our service, and dance to the beat of their drum, rather than forcing them to dance to the beat of ours.
+The ability to choose between monthly and annual payments, and the option to amend cover at any time they see fit is empowering small businesses to pivot as they need to, and make brave decisions to help the business grow.

 If you run a small business, get a quote from us now, and see how easy it is to get business insurance shaped around you.